trackmania-rl/tmrl/README.md

 Security-wise, `tmrl` is based on [tlspyo](https://github.com/MISTLab/tls-python-object).

-By default, `tmrl` transfers objects via TCP in order to work out-of-the-box.
+By default, `tmrl` transfers objects via non-encrypted TCP in order to work out-of-the-box.
 This is fine as long as you use `tmrl` on your own private network.

 HOWEVER, THIS IS A SECURITY BREACH IF YOU START USING `tmrl` ON A PUBLIC NETWORK.

-To use `tmrl` on a public network (for instance, on the Internet), it is important that you enable Transport Layer Security (TLS).
+To use `tmrl` on a public network (for instance, on the Internet), we recommend that you enable Transport Layer Security (TLS).
 To do so, follow these instructions on all your machines:

 - Open `config.json`;